AI Glossary

 Consciousness

-The subjective experience of awareness, self-reflection, and understanding that enables genuine comprehension and intentional behavior in AI systems
+The subjective experience of awareness, self-reflection, and understanding that enables genuine comprehension and intentional behavior in AI systems.

 consciousnessawarenessself-reflection+3